/ tool-comparisons / Netlify vs Hetzner for Solo Developers

 Hetzner Overview

 Hetzner is a German cloud provider that's become the secret weapon of cost-conscious developers.
 Their VPS prices are absurdly competitive.
-You get a dedicated server with 2 vCPUs, 4GB RAM, and 40GB SSD for around EUR 5/month.
-That same spec on AWS or DigitalOcean costs 3-4x more.
-The hardware is reliable, the network is fast (especially in Europe), and the bandwidth is generous with 20TB included.
+You get a server with 2 vCPUs, 4GB RAM, and 40GB disk (the CX23 plan) for EUR 3.99/month, plus EUR 0.50/month if you keep a primary IPv4 address.
+That same spec on AWS or DigitalOcean costs several times more.
+The hardware is reliable, the network is fast (especially in Europe), and the bandwidth is generous with 20TB included on every cloud server.

 I run production workloads on Hetzner and the value is exceptional.
 The servers are in Germany and Finland, so latency is great for European users and acceptable for US East Coast.
 The Cloud Console is no-frills but functional.
 You create a server, get an IP, SSH in, and you're running.